Your guide to buying a new home

 Under Scottish law, your contract will be legally binding once missives – the series of solicitors’ letters that constitute the contract for the sale of property from seller to buyer – are concluded.

 Your contract will include an anticipated completion date, which is the date the property legally becomes yours.
-You’ll need to pay your deposit now – as well as any other required costs – as well.
+You’ll need to pay your deposit now – along with any other required costs – as well.

 Throughout the buying process, we’ll stay in touch at every step to make sure things go as smoothly as possible.